10 Strange Animals and Where to Go to See Them

 These are generally difficult to spot due to their shyness, but if you want to try, central Argentina is the place to go.

-10. Maned wolf (South America)
+10. Maned Wolf (South America)

 Maned wolves are not, in fact, wolves—just to be confusing.
 These long-legged beauties are in a genus all of their own and are related to wild dogs, foxes, wolves, and all other species of canid.

-They are solitary creatures with large ears and are omnivorous, unlike many other hunters.
+They're solitary creatures with large ears and are omnivorous, unlike many other hunters.
 Some scientists think that over half their diet might be vegetable matter, in fact.
 This certainly adds to their strangeness, but we think these canids are very beautiful despite how unusual they are.

 Maned wolves can be found in parts of Brazil, Paraguay, Argentina, Bolivia and Peru.